Page images

 fea,

 fea, it fhall be done; all things whatsoever ye shall ask in prayer, believing, it shall be done*."
-It appears to me very improbable, that these words fhould have been put into Chrift's mouth, if he had not actually spoken them.
-The term "faith," as here used, is perhaps rightly interpreted of confidence in that internal notice, by which the apoftles were admonished of their power to perform any particular miracle.
+It appears to me very improbable, that these words fhould have been put into Chrift's mouth, if he had not actually fpoken them.
+The term " "faith," as here used, is perhaps rightly interpreted of confidence in that internal notice, by which the apoftles were admonished of their power to perform any particular miracle.
 And this expofition renders the sense of the text more eafy.
-But the words, undoubtedly, in their obvious conftruction, carry with them a difficulty, which no writer would have brought upon himself officiously,
+But the words, undoubtedly, in their obvious conftruction, carry with them a difficulty, which no writer would have brought upon himself officiously.

-* See also xvii.
+* See alfo xvii.
 20. Luke xvii.
 6.

-+ See alfo Mat. viii.
-21,
++See alfo Mat. viii.
+21.

 preffive

 preffive of the tranfcendent importance of religious concerns, was apparently harsh and repulfive; and fuch as would not have been made for Chrift, if he had not really used it.
-At least, fome other inftance would have been chofen.
+At least, some other inftance would have been chofen.

-The following paffage, I, for the fame reafon, think impoffible to have been the production of artifice, or of a cold forgery : -"But I fay unto you, that whofoever is angry with his brother, without a cause, fhall be in danger of the judgement; and whofoever fhall fay to his brother, Raca, fhall be in danger of the council; but whofoever shall fay, Thou fool, shall be in danger of hell-fire (Gehenna)."
+"But I fay unto you, that whofoever is angry with his brother, without a cause, fhall be in danger of the judgement; and whofoever fhall fay to his brother, Raca, shall be in danger of the council; but whofoever fhall fay, Thou fool, fhall be in danger of hell-fire (Gehenna)."
 Mat. v.
-22. It is emphatic, cogent, and well calculated for the purpose of impreffion; but is inconfiftent with the fuppofition of art or warinefs on the part of the relator.
+22. It is emphatic, cogent, and well calculated for the purpose of impreffion; but is inconfiftent with the fuppofition of art or wariness on the part of the relator.

 John vi.
 The whole of the converfation, recorded in this chapter, is, in the highest degree, unlikely to be fabricated, especially the part of our Saviour's reply between the fiftieth and the fifty-eighth verfe.
 I need only put down the firft fentence, "I am the living bread which came down from heaven; if any man eat of this bread, he fhall live for ever; and the bread that I will give him is my flesh, which I will give for the life of the world."
-Without calling in queftion the expofitions that have been given of this paffage, we may be permitted to fay, that it labours under an obfcurity, in which it is impoffible to believe that any one, who made fpeeches for the perfons of his narrative, would have voluntarily involved
+Without calling in queftion the expofitions that have been given of this paffage, we may be permitted to fay, that it labours under an obfcurity, in which it is impoffible to believe that any one, who made speeches for the persons of his narrative, would have voluntarily involved

 6